 Both the pre-tribulation and mid-tribulation views say that the second coming of Jesus will occur in two phases- a silent rapture of believers, and a triumphant return, separated by the Great Tribulation.
 The pre-wrath and post-tribulation views say that the second coming of Jesus will only occur once, with believers being raptured at His triumphant return.

-The pre-wrath view is often confused with mid-tribulation because it also places the rapture after the sixth seal and this view also divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.
+The pre-wrath view is often confused with the mid-tribulation view because it also places the rapture after the sixth seal and this view also divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.
 They differ, however, in that the mid-tribulation view places the rapture around mid-point of Daniel’s 70th week, but the pre-wrath view places the rapture near the end of the 70th week.
-The pre-wrath view generally says that Christians will go through the entirety of the Great Tribulation period, but be raptured before the Wrath of God is poured out on unbelievers.
+Also, the pre-wrath view generally says that Christians will go through the entirety of the Great Tribulation period, but be raptured before the Wrath of God is poured out on unbelievers.

 The pre-wrath view is also often confused with the post-tribulation view because both views place the rapture after the end of the tribulation period.
 They differ, however, in relation to the Wrath of God.
 The pre-wrath view is often (incorrectly) called the “3/4 view” because it occurs between the mid-point and the end of the 7 year period.
 The pre-wrath view generally says that the Wrath of God will begin at the second coming of Jesus, and will last as little as 30 days.